I work as a quantitative portfolio manager focused mostly on digital assets while living sometimes as a digital nomad.

 I grew up with computers and fell in love with programming in my teenage years.

-I am currently living in Latin America.
+I am currently learning Spanish.
 Habla español conmigo!

 What's the point of this blog?

 When I worked as a suit and tie chained to a desk in traditional finance we were prohibited from sharing almost anything online.
 I started this blog as a way to document and share the things I have learned and found useful in my journey.

 I am currently learning web3 technologies to be able to do more first-hand research.
 Namely, Solidity for smart contracts and JS (and its thousands of frameworks) for front-end.

 I studied Finance and Mathematics at McGill University.
 My first job was an investment banking analyst.
 I was fairly shocked that despite the glamour and image portrayed during the interview process, you didn't really need to know more than high-school math.
 I had written a slew of macros in VBA to automate most common tasks in IB that somehow seemed like magic to pretty much everyone in the investment bank and a decade later I hear that people still use them.

 Eager to do something more mentally stimulating, I completed a Master of Financial Engineering in UC Berkeley and worked almost ten years as a quantitative portfolio manager mostly trading global macro.